hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * Dickey Fuller Test of Stationarity: <b> X(t) - X(t-1) = (Rho - 1) X(t - 1) + Er(t) </b>  We have to test if Rho – 1 is significantly different than zero or not.
 If the null hypothesis gets rejected, we’ll get a stationary time series. which means if there is significant difference, we get a stationary time series
 * <b>Null Hypothesis</b>: (in a statistical test) the hypothesis that there is no significant difference between specified populations, any observed difference being due to sampling or experimental error.
 * <b>ARMA model</b>: AR stands for auto-regression and MA stands for moving average.
 Remember, AR or MA are NOT applicable on non-stationary series.
 In MA model, noise / shock quickly vanishes with time.
 The AR model has a much lasting effect of the shock.
 Covariance between x(t) and x(t-n) is zero for MA models, the covariance of x(t) and x(t-n) gradually declines with n becoming larger in the AR model.
 This difference gets exploited irrespective of having the AR model or MA model

+-- About Correlation

+* For a pair of variables which are perfectly dependent on each other, can also give you a zero correlation. <b>Correlation quantifies the linear dependence of two variables.
+It cannot capture non-linear relationship between two variables.</b>
+* Correlation is NOT transitive.
+* Pearson Coefficient is sensitive to outliers.
+Even a single outlier can change the direction of the coefficient.
+* Causation does not imply correlation, because causation can also lead to a non-linear relationship.
+* Correlation vs. Simple Linear Regression
+ * The square of Pearson’s correlation coefficient is the same as the one in simple linear regression.
+ * Neither simple linear regression nor correlation answer questions of causality directly.
+ * The slope in  a linear regression gives the marginal change in output/target variable by changing the independent variable by unit distance.
+Correlation has no slope.
+ * The intercept in a linear regression gives the value of target variable if one of the input/independent variable is set zero.
+Correlation does not have this information.
+ * Linear regression can give you a prediction given all the input variables.
+Correlation analysis does not predict anything.
+* Pearson vs. Spearman
+ * Pearson captures how linearly dependent are the two variables whereas Spearman captures the monotonic behavior of the relation between the variables.
+ * As a <b>thumb rule</b>, you should only begin with Spearman when you have some initial hypothesis of the relation being non-linear.
+Otherwise, we generally try Pearson first and if that is low, try Spearman.
+This way you know whether the variables are linearly related or just have a monotonic behavior.
+* Correlation vs. Co-variance
+ * Correlation is simply the normalized co-variance with the standard deviation of both the factors.
+ * Co-variance is very difficult to compare as it depends on the units of the two variable. so, use the normalized one - Correlation